-Kurseong is a sub-divisional town in Darjeeling district of West Bengal.
+Kurseong is a sub-divisional town in the Darjeeling district of West Bengal.
 The town is located almost midway between Siliguri and Darjeeling.
-The elevation of the town is about 1500 meter and it is about 43 km or an hours drive from the nearest rail station (NJP) and airport (Bagdogra).
+The elevation of the town is about 1500 meters and it is about 43 km or an hour's drive from the nearest rail station (NJP) and airport (Bagdogra).

 Kurseong is an ideal hill station for people who want to derive the pleasures of being in an alpine surrounding without worrying about higher altitudes and bone-chilling cold weather.
 Kurseong does not suffer from severe winters; and a healthy, comfortable climate is prevalent throughout the year.

-Kurseong is famous for the white orchids that adorn the hill-slopes in abundance, giving it the name of “The land of the white orchids”.
+Kurseong is famous for the white orchids that adorn the hill slopes in abundance, giving it the name “The land of the white orchids”.
 The white orchids are called “Kurson Rip” by the Lepchas, the original inhabitants of the land.
 The name Kurseong (pronounced Khorsang by the locals) is believed to have derived from there.

 In 1880, the small hamlet became a tourist destination for the colonial authorities and was a preferred place for sanatoriums where the sick would recuperate.
 Thereafter, the Kurseong T.B.
 Sanatorium was built because the climate and environment were healthy and rejuvenating for the sick and elderly.

-The fastest, easiest and by far the best route to reach Kurseong is through the Rohini route.
+The fastest, easiest, and by far the best route to reach Kurseong is the Rohini route.
 This road has been constructed only recently and hence there is a toll on the road.
 The distance through this route from Aiport or NJP to Kurseong is about 43 km.

 The Hill around Kurseong